 For a given Financial Year "t", the nodal generation TEC figure and generation plant types at each node will be based on the Applicable Value for year "t" in the NETS Seven Year Statement in year "t-1" plus updates to the October of year "t-1".
 The contracted TECs and generation plant types in the NETS Seven Year Statement include all plant belonging to generators who have a Bilateral Agreement with the TOs.
 For example, for 2010/11 charges, the nodal generation data is based on the forecast for 2010/11 in the 2009 NETS Seven Year Statement plus any data included in the quarterly updates in October 2009.

 Scaling factors for different generation plant types are applied on their aggregated capacity for both Peak Security and Year Round backgrounds.
-The scaling is either Fixed or Variable (depending on the total demand level) in line with the factors used in the Security Standard, for example as shown in the table below.
+The scaling is either Fixed or Variable (depending on the Generation Plant Type) and based on the factors used in the Security Standard, as shown in the table below.

+A 10% floor for the Year Round Background variable scaling factor is used for charging purposes.
+If the methodology set out in SQSS for calculating the variable scaling factor results in a lower number, the variable factor will be set at 10%, and fixed scaling factors adjusted by a uniform amount.
+This adjustment will be based on the SQSS principle that the total scaled output of all generation plant shall equal the ACS (Average Cold Spell) peak demand minus total imports from external systems, and can be calculated using the following equation.

+Adjustment= ACSPeak Demand-TEC×10%Variable PlantTEC×Year Round Scaling FactorFixed Plant

+Adjusted Fixed Scaling Factor=Adjustment×Scaling Factor